Ovid/zen-of-test-suites/README.md

 wondering if there are any tests for the feature they're working on and, if not, trying to figure out where to put their new tests.

-Unfortunately, this disorganzation is only the start of the problem.
+Unfortunately, this disorganization is only the start of the problem.

 ## Large-scale test suites